Prosecution shows Rittenhouse’s AR-15 in closing argument against self-defence claim

 “Was he genuinely interested in helping people?” he asked, pointing to Mr Rittenhouse falsely claiming that night that he was an emergency medical worker.
 “He wasn’t there for the same reason as protesters, so why was he there that night?”

 Mr Rittenhouse, now 18, was 17 years old when he traveled to Wisconsin from his home in nearby Illinois in the middle of protests in the wake of the police shooting of Jacob Blake.
-He armed himself with a rifle that would be used to kill two men – Joseph Rosenbaum and Anthony Huber – and injure another, Gaige Grosskreutz, on the third night of protets on 25 August 2020.
+He armed himself with a rifle that would be used to kill two men – Joseph Rosenbaum and Anthony Huber – and injure another, Gaige Grosskreutz, on the third night of protests on 25 August 2020.

 Mr Binger appeared to acknowledge the polarised political debate surrounding the trial but urged jurors to recall raising their hands to agree that “life is more important than property,” a question that was raised at the beginning of the trial.